MicrosoftDocs/azure-management-docs/articles/azure-arc/servers/onboard-portal.md

 ## Generate the installation script from the Azure portal

-The script to automate the download and installation, and to establish the connection with Azure Arc, is available from the Azure portal.
+Use the Azure portal to create a script that automates the agent download and installation and establishes the connection with Azure Arc.
 To complete the process, perform the following steps:

 1. From your browser, sign in to the [Azure portal](https://portal.azure.com).